PPCDRT — Anaphoric Relations #

 shows up as a structural theorem in Cumulativity.lean: groupIdentityCond

-is the bidirectional-coverage shape that Plurality.Cumulativity.cumulativeOp
+is the bidirectional-coverage shape that Plurality.Cumulativity.Cumulative

 expresses for plural arguments.

-statement is given here; the §6.1/§6.2/§6.3 applications (the SMH contrast,
+defined here; the §6.1/§6.2/§6.3 applications (the SMH contrast, the

-in Studies/HaugDalrymple2020.lean.
+Studies/HaugDalrymple2020.lean.

 Binding (u_anaph = u_ant): pointwise dref equality across the plural